HuyVu0508/psychgenerator/README.md

 ```

 ### Generating text with PsychGenerator
-After training, PsychGenerator can be used to generate text corresponding to all interested dimensions, using the following commands.
-The code loops through all variables and generates text from the high and low value of that variable.
+After training, PsychGenerator can be used to generate text corresponding to all interested dimensions, using the following command.
+The code loops through all variables and generates text from the high and low value of each variable.
 There are many configurations for the generating process that can be modifed (e.g., number of generated sentences, nuclous sampling parameters).
 Run `python3 ./run_generate.py -h` for more information.
 ```
    python3 ./run_generate.py \
 	--messages_csv ./data/messages.csv \